opencog/atomspace-cog/README.md

 each to run; two more take a few minutes.
 This is intentional, they are pounding the server with large datasets.

-This is effectively "done"; there are no known bugs or missing features at this time.
+This is effectively "done"; there are no known bugs at this time.
+There is one missing feature, but no one uses it (yet): support for multiple atomspaces is missing.
+Work on adding this is in progress;
+see the branch "space-frame" in github.

 Waiting on user feedback before declaring version 1.0.

 Design
 ------